hazelcast/hazelcast/hazelcast-documentation/src/MapEviction.md

         <!--
             Maximum number of seconds for each entry to stay in the map.
-Entries that are older than <time-to-live-seconds> and not updated for <time-to-live-seconds>
-            will get automatically evicted from the map.
+Entries that are older than <time-to-live-seconds> will get automatically evicted from the map.
             Any integer between 0 and Integer.MAX_VALUE.
 0 means infinite.
 Default is 0.
         -->
         <time-to-live-seconds>0</time-to-live-seconds>